rsyncOSX/RsyncUIdocs/content/post/Rsyncdaemon.md

 description = "How to setup remote logins by rsync daemon.
 There are also two methods for setting up." lastmod = "2020-07-16"
 +++
-With a few tweaks it is possible to get RsyncOSX working with rsync daemon.
+With a few tweaks it is possible to get RsyncUI working with rsync daemon.
 Be aware of not utilizing ssh, transfer of data is not encrypted.
 This is might not a problem on a local network, but I would not advise it on a public network.
 Also be aware of **snapshot is not possible** with a rsync daemon setup.

-Setting up a rsync daemon setup require a server side setup and some tweaks in RsyncOSX.
+Setting up a rsync daemon setup require a server side setup and some tweaks in RsyncUI.

 ## Server setup